brynwaldwick/bisque/README.md

     * Briefly, it seems like we must be able to do better than N^2 message flooding in the base case.
 The number of biscuits sent per successful message delivery is roughly `n_avg^p_avg`, where n_avg is the average reward threshold set by the network, and p_avg is the average path length required to propagate a message to its full set of intended destinations.
 * Forged biscuits (?)
 * Tampered messages (beyond the scope of initial research)
 * Is it possible to attack this and stop some peers from getting messages altogether by tricking other nodes into optimizing them off the network?
+Likely, if biscuits are forgeable.
+    * What kind of system might help us stamp out forgeable biscuits?... ;)